 - Consider using a pacifier.
 Although still controversial, some studies suggest that using a “binky” reduces baby’s risk of SIDS.

 - Talk to your pediatrician.
-If your baby seems to stop breathing during sleep or turns blue while sleeping, shake him gently awake, and if you cannot immediately arouse him, call 911.
 If you have worries about SIDS, please contact us at Eugene Pediatric Associates.

 Tummy time strengthens your baby’s neck and core but must be done while baby is awake and under adult supervision.
 Babies older than 1 month old should spend 3-5 minutes a few times a day on their tummies.
 Chest-to-chest positioning often comforts a baby during tummy time.